 After you set up a job on the Customer:Job List, you track the income and expenses associated with the job.
 To do this, you enter the customer and job name (rather than just the customer) in the Customer:Job box.
 For example, if you take a quick look at Figure 5-5, you can see the Create Invoices window.
 (I go into more detail about the Create Invoices window in Book III, Chapter 1.)
 Note that the Customer:Job box can show both the customer and job name.
 If an invoice is associated with a particular job, you want to identify both the customer and the job by using the Customer:Job box.
-(You can't see the full Customer:Job name combination, unfortunately, but it is there.)
 And that's really all it takes.